 Today Jesus would recognize that no candidate can fix the plethora of problems our nations face.
 He would be talking about the cause of our problems—but His solution would not be any of the current crop of politicians.

-2. Jesus did not involve Himself with first-century Judean politics.
+2. Jesus did not involve Himself with first-century politics.

 Jesus didn’t live in a democratic system.
-His country was ruled by the Roman Empire, which administered it through the Herodian kings and procurators (governors) like Pontius Pilate.
+His country was ruled by the Roman Empire, which administered it as a province through the Herodian kings and procurators (governors).
 But that doesn’t mean first-century Judea had no politics!
 The Gospel accounts show the culture Jesus lived in was filled with politics, with multiple parties vying for political and religious influence.

-The New Testament shows us Jesus was apolitical when it came to Jewish religious groups and Roman politics.
+The New Testament shows us Jesus was apolitical when it came to Jewish politics.
 He never joined any of these parties or endorsed their solutions to Judea’s moral and civil problems.
-He would frequently point out where the religious views of these groups were wrong, but He taught His disciples to respect the limited authority they held without imitating their conduct (Matthew 23:1-3).
+He would frequently point out where the religious views of these groups were wrong, but taught His disciples to still respect their earthly authority (Matthew 23:1-3).

-Just as He didn’t side with the Sadducees or the Pharisees, if Jesus walked the earth today He would not ally Himself with the Democrats, Republicans or members of any other party.
+Just as He didn’t side with the Sadducees, Pharisees or Zealots in the first century, if Jesus walked the earth today, He would not ally Himself with the Democrats, Republicans or any other party.
 He would represent His Father’s platform—not the platform of any political party.

 3. Jesus advocated good citizenship, but not politics.

 Jesus had opportunities to advocate political change and to challenge the political power structure in His country.
-On one occasion, a group of Pharisees aligned themselves with the Herodians to question Him on the issue of taxation: “Tell us, therefore, what do You think?
+On one occasion, a group of Pharisees questioned Him on the hot-button issue of taxation: “Tell us, therefore, what do You think?
 Is it lawful to pay taxes to Caesar, or not?”
 (Matthew 22:17).

 Taxation was a huge issue in first-century Judea—just as it is today.
 The Jews resented the high taxes levied on them by Herod and Rome.

-Jesus had an opportunity to express a political opinion against the taxation that was financially burdening His people.
+Jesus had an opportunity to express a political opinion.
+He could have railed against Roman taxation or advocated for the benefits provided by the taxes.
 Instead, He answered: “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s” (verse 21).